samsquire/ideas4/README.md

 So a lifetime is defined as an overlapping callstacks of code and not necessarily at the end of a method.

+# 29. Align data

+When I wrote my conflict handling of my diff algorithm it might hast been easier if I could align the data accordingly to groups.

+We can take two lists and align them into sections where they differ and where they are the same.

 # Generating ideas

  * marketplace